04 Jun 6 Reasons Why You Should Move Your Ass to Spain Now (spoiler: sunshine and work experience are involved)

 The Ease of Learning Spanish

 There’s no better way to learn Spanish than by living in a Spanish-speaking country.
+The Spaniards are very proud of their country, as such, they are very open to chatting with foreigners about places to visit in Spain and just about life in general.
 Dealing with day-to-day tasks will help you radically improve your spoken Spanish, particularly if you’re in a smaller city where there are fewer expats who speak your language.
 Dive in, talk to everyone and don’t be embarrassed about making mistakes (which is, incidentally, what I tell my English students!).

 The Social Health Care